 Here’s the thing: You cannot put new training on top of their full cup as there is no room.
 It will metaphorically run over and that missed opportunity will produce nothing but frustration.

 So how can retail sales training stick to your employees?

 Here are five ways to get training to stick:

 1. You must poke holes in the learner’s stockpile of reactions to make room for a new perspective.

 You must ask them to notice how their shoppers respond to their rote questions: Can I help you? or Looking for something special?

 Many times, your associate has fallen into a rut and their mind has stopped.
 They might have learned all shoppers hate being greeted.
 You must tell them, No, they don’t.

-You must get the point across, What if we could greet them a better way?
+You must get the point across; what if we could greet customers a better way?
 Would you be interested in learning how?

 When they say yes, you’ve made space for training.